Why Is There Water In My Compressed Air?

 Figure 1

-Before compression, our cubic foot of air exists completely invisible to the naked eye, hanging out near the air compressor’s intake valve, just being ordinary air. …Or is it?
-This cubic foot of atmospheric air actually contains:
+Before compression, our cubic foot of air exists completely invisible to the naked eye and is comprised of:

 • Air / Oxygen